Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 ## Sort Cards

 You can think of it as a variation of Match Pairs.
-You have groups, and you should put cards into groups.
+You have groups (or categories, whatever you wanna call them), and you should put items into groups.

 ![Sort Cards](https://github.com/user-attachments/assets/5f4fc483-c61e-4cee-b1ed-ee515f0c6374)